 I am not going to give you a list of DON'Ts.
 It feels like a punishment.
 I am giving you 17 practical advice to save more money but bear in mind that when following this frugal lifestyle laziness needs to be put aside because 9 times out of 10 is what makes you spend money.

 Embracing minimalism really helped me to determine what is important for me and that lead me to a frugal lifestyle and better shopping habits.

 To know more about it, check this article:

 Saving is a skill like any other and it can be challenging at the beginning, but you just need it to practice it daily to see results.

-Start with small changes, then once you are more confident and used to save on a monthly basis, you will see that you will find more creative ways to save and to add more cash to your bank account.
+Start with small changes, then once you are more confident and used to save monthly, you will see that you will find more creative ways to save and to add more cash to your bank account.

 It doesn't have to be all year round and maybe it can be a one month challenge just to save enough for an item you wanted.
 I don't do everything I listed here all the time.
 Some of the tips below are saving habits but when I can spend more, I treat myself without feeling guilty about it.
 Life is one after all, and it needs to be enjoyed.

 This post may contain affiliate links, which means I may receive a commission, at no extra cost to you, if you make a purchase through a link.
 Please see my full disclosure for further information.

 I know, it sounds obvious but the food is actually one of the biggest monthly expenses, so try to reduce the superfluous.

 -Plan ahead, do a shopping list of essential items and stick to it.